karthik47-student/python-projects/README.md

 # python-projects
-After i completed learning of python then i created these projects
+After I completed learning of python then I created these projects .
+The projects are in the codespaces.